Roth IRA

 You can name beneficiaries to receive your Roth IRA assets after you die.
 Any tax-deferred money in your Roth IRA at the time of your death will be taxable to your beneficiaries upon distribution, unless five years has passed since the first time you contributed to a Roth IRA.
 In that case, all beneficiary [...]

-You will get the most out of your Roth IRA at retirement, but you can withdraw the money from your Roth IRA anytime.
-There may be income and penalty tax depending on what type of funds are in the distribution (contributions, rollovers, or earnings.)
-If you have a qualified distribution, all withdrawals are tax [...]
+You will get the most out of your Roth IRA at retirement, but you can withdraw the money from your Roth IRA anytime, but there may be income and penalty tax depending on what type of funds are in the distribution (contributions, rollovers, or earnings.)
+Please visit the IRS' website for guidance on early [...]

 Yes.
 This is considered a conversion and is generally a taxable transaction.
 Any deductible (pretax) Traditional IRA assets that are converted to a Roth IRA must be included with your taxable income on your federal income tax return for the year the conversion takes place.
 Please consult with a tax advisor before converting. [...]